PotatoTheDevil/hel/README.md

-Repurpose of tomato-web termnial website, since bot is down.
+Repurpose of tomato-web terminal website (privated), since bot is down.